-In the Finnish Education System, everyone is entitled to student support.
+In the Finnish education system, everyone is entitled to student support.
 Our focus is on early intervention in a flexible manner with solid co-operation between the different stakeholders.
-To prevent the emergence and growth of problems, we offer general support to all our students.
-The multiprofessional Student Welfare Team are consulted when needed.
-This team consists of Vice Principal, School Counsellor and Special Educational Needs Teachers.
+To prevent the emergence and growth of problems, our staff offer general support to all our students.
+The multi-professional Student Welfare Team is consulted when needed.
+This team consists of the academic vice principal, school counsellors, and special educational needs teachers.

-School support structures include more challenging or individualized tasks, remedial teaching, part-time special needs education, and assistance services, as well as special aids.
-The support received for the student must be flexible, based on long-term planning, and adaptable as the student's needs for support change.
-Support is provided for as long as necessary, according to the student's needs and the available school resources.
-The individual support methods are planned in collaboration with the student and the parents, and they are described in the pedagogical documents of the student.
+School support structures include more challenging or individualised tasks, remedial teaching, part-time special needs education, and assistance services, as well as special aids.
+The support given to the student must be flexible, based on long-term planning, and adaptable as the student's needs for support changes.
+Support is provided for as long as necessary, according to the student's needs and the availability of the school's resources.
+The individual support methods are planned in collaboration with the student and the parents and they are described in the pedagogical documents of the student.

-The school has School Counsellors and a Guidance Counsellor who are able to support students in their growth and future plans, as well as a full-time nurse for emergencies and other health matters that occur during the school day.
+In our school, there are school counsellors and a guidance counsellor who are able to support students in their growth and future plans, as well as a full-time nurse for emergencies and other health matters that occur during the school day.
 Please feel free to contact the nurse for an appointment or enquiries: +974 4012 7896.

-Policy for distance learning
+Policy for Distance Learning

-In extreme circumstances, the school can be suspended for a shorter or longer period or education can be arranged in the form of blended learning.
+In extreme circumstances, the school can be suspended for a shorter or longer period, or education can be arranged in the form of blended learning.
 In these situations, the life of the whole family changes.
 Students who have to be away from school for a long time feel lonely and isolated from their other social environment.
-Keeping the routine of going to school through distance learning helps the students to continue with their academic and social growth.
+Keeping the routine of going to school through distance learning helps the students continue with their academic and social growth.
 Distance learning is a great tool for students to attend school and be social with their friends.
 It is important for students to receive instruction.
 Thus, it is important that parents make sure that students are able to manage the technical side of distance learning.
 For smaller students, an adult must be available in case of technical issues.